 Al Fahidi Historical Neighbourhood

-Known as the oldest quarter of Dubai, Al Fahidi Historical Neighbourhood feels frozen in time even as the rest of Dubai raced on to embrace the modern age.
-Through its preserved courtyard houses, wind tower structures and monotone alleys, you get a glimpse of Dubai’s simplicity captured in this Bedouin ambience.
+Known as the oldest quarter of Dubai, Al Fahidi Historical Neighbourhood feels frozen in time even as the rest of Dubai embraces the modern age.
+Through its preserved courtyard houses, wind tower structures, and monotone alleys, you can glimpse Dubai’s simplicity captured in this Bedouin ambiance.

 Dubai Creek

-Right next to Al Fahidi Historical Neighbourhood, Dubai Creek is yet another sight that shows you the way life thrived in the olden times of Dubai.
-Before Dubai became a metropolitan, the humble life here paints a contrasting picture, making you realize in an instant how far Dubai has come within a few decades.
+Right next to Al Fahidi Historical Neighbourhood, Dubai Creek is yet another sight that shows how life thrived in the olden times of Dubai.
+Before Dubai became a metropolitan, the humble life here paints a contrasting picture, making you instantly realize how far Dubai has come within a few decades.

 Dubai Souks